 Founded in 1982, the N.C.
 Coastal Federation celebrated 30 years of hard work in 2012.
-From a staff of one person and his yellow Labrador Retriever working from a home office to a thriving nonprofit with three regional offices, 22 staff members, more than 10,000 members and 3,000 volunteers, the federation is one of the most innovative and effective grassroots environmental organizations in the nation.
+From a staff of one person and his yellow Labrador Retriever working from a home office to a thriving nonprofit with three offices, 23 staff members, more than 11,000 members and 3,000 volunteers, the federation is one of the most innovative and effective grassroots environmental organizations in the nation.

 Our members, private foundations and special governmental supported projects provide the money for the federation’s core programs:

-These programs and newly designed strategies take advantage of the ability of ordinary citizens to bring about extraordinary change.
+These programs and newly designed strategies take advantage of the ability of ordinary people to bring about extraordinary change.

 Over the next three years the federation will expand our capacity to engage thousands of people in all walks of life to: